nzzdev/Q-party-slogans/README.md

-# NZZ Storytelling Q Polls
+# NZZ Storytelling Q Opinions

-Clone this repo to start with a new Q renderer project.

 ## Development
 Run `gulp watch` to get a webserver.
 Point your Browser to the URL given in the console.